 THE HUMANE SOCIETY OF COBB COUNTY IS EXPANDING, AND NAMING OPPORTUNITIES ARE AVAILABLE!

 Thanks to the generosity of animal lovers in our community, we have been able to expand our small campus near the Marietta Square.
-We’re constructing a new $1M no-kill shelter at 553 Waterman Street SE, which will operate in conjunction with our existing no-kill facility at 148 S Fairground Street SE.
-We will also be opening a new Welcome Center at Waterman Street.
+We’ve constructed a new $1M no-kill shelter at 553 Waterman Street SE, which operates in conjunction with our existing no-kill facility at 148 S. Fairground Street SE.
+We will also be opening our new Welcome Center at Waterman Street in 2021.

 Naming opportunities are available for spaces within all three of these campus buildings, as well as for equipment and furnishings.
 Please see the illustrations below for layout and orientation information, along with a comprehensive list of available naming opportunities.